odoo/owl/doc/qweb.md

 QWeb's global registry (see `register` function of QWeb).
 It first looks inside the local `widgets` key, then fallbacks on the global registry.

-In this example, the child widget will receive the object `{count: 4}` in its constructor.
+*Props*: In this example, the child widget will receive the object `{count: 4}` in its constructor.
 This will be assigned to the `props` variable, which can be accessed on the widget (and also, in the template).
 Whenever the state is updated, then the subwidget will also be updated automatically.

+Note that there are some restrictions on prop names: `class`, `style` and any string which starts with `t-` are not allowed.

 The `t-widget` directive also accepts dynamic values with string interpolation (like the [`t-attf-`](#dynamic-attributes-t-att-and-t-attf-directives) directive):